St Mary's Island Youth Club

 Members are reminded to take their Membership Cards with them on every visit as the Club is now charging for the issue of new ones.
 The sooner the formal process is completed the sooner the fun can start.
 If you don’t have your card with you then you may be refused entry to the Club.
 This is the only proof of who you are and the fact that you have a card tells the Club that you have received, agreed and signed up to the Club Rules and Codes of Behaviour.
 Members are reminded that when they joined the Club they signed up to the Club Rules and are asked to adhere to these so that everyone has a good Club experience.

-On Friday 23rd November the Club’s focus was raising monies for ‘Children in Need’.
-All the entrance fees and monies from the Tuck Shop that evening were donated to this good cause and the Club raised a total of £300.08 which surpassed last year’s total of £228.40.
+On Friday 23rd November 2018 the Club’s focus was raising monies for ‘Children in Need’ and the Club raised a total of £300.08 which surpassed last year’s total of £228.40.
 Congratulations to all those involved.

 The Youth Club was represented at the Community Centre Christmas Fair on Saturday 24th November where they sold sweets and drinks from the Tuck Shop and as a consequence were able to donate £40 to the Salvation Army Christmas Present Appeal.
 This funds buying and gving of new Christmas presents to children of all ages who otherwise may not receive any presents this Christmas.